Preventing rooting of Android devices

 Preventing reconfiguration after a hard reset

 It is possible to use the power and volume control buttons on Android devices to reset to factory default settings.
 This hard reset cannot be prohibited via a policy.
 However, it is possible to prevent the reconfiguration of a device that has been reset in this fashion.
 With Android 5.1, Google introduced the so-called Factory Reset Protection (FRP) for this purpose.
-Use the Factory Reset Protection (FRP) policy to enable FRP in the management console.
+Use the Factory Reset Protection (FRP) policy to enable FRP in the Administration Portal.
 On devices with FRP, reconfiguring after a hard reset requires the entry of the most recently used Google account, with password.
 With this in mind, in the FRP policy you can store up to three Google accounts (of administrators) that can be used instead.

 Preventing the installation of customised OS versions

 There are a variety of reasons why users may wish to use a customised version of the Android operating system.
 Such versions could, for example, make available an additional feature that is not present in the official version.
 Or users may want to get out of the version of the operating system supplied by a particular provider (T-Mobile, Verizon).
 It could also be that there is an intention to install a recovery image that would make it possible for the device to be rooted.
 To protect corporate data, it must be ensured that access is denied to all devices with customised OS versions.
 And retrospective changes to the OS version on already registered devices must also be prevented.